amousset/rudder/policies/arch-doc/modules/src/main.md

 # Conclusion

-We are late to the party, but we are trying to do it rightn, and the world is changing.
+We are late to the party, but we are trying to do it right, and the world is changing.

 We want to lay the foundation for the next 10 years of Rudder.